-The company has an Audit and Risk Committee that comprises three non-executive directors, the majority of whom are independent, and each of whom possesses sufficient financial expertise and knowledge of the industry in which the company operates.
-The Audit and Risk Committee is chaired by Ms Goodin, an independent Non-executive Director.
-The Audit and Risk Committee charter setting out its role, responsibilities, composition and structure can be found on the company's website in the Corporate Governance section.
+Senex has an Audit and Risk Committee that comprises three Non-Executive Directors, the majority of whom are independent, and each of whom possesses sufficient financial expertise and knowledge of the industry in which we operate.
+The Audit and Risk Committee is chaired by Debra Goodin, an independent Non-Executive Director.
+The Audit and Risk Committee charter setting out its role, responsibilities, composition and structure can be found on Senex's website in the corporate governance section.